Azure/AML-Kubernetes/docs/troubleshooting.md

 It should be network issue.
 Please follow [Private Link troubleshooting section](https://github.com/Azure/AML-Kubernetes/blob/master/docs/private-link.md) to check your network settings.

 ### ServiceError: Job pod get stuck in Init state
-If the job runs longer than you expected and you find job pod get stuck in Init state with the this warning ```Unable to attach or mount volumes: *** failed to get plugin from volumeSpec for volume ***-blobfuse-*** err=no volume plugin matched```, this is a known issue.
+If the job runs longer than you expected and you find job pods get stuck in Init state with the this warning ```Unable to attach or mount volumes: *** failed to get plugin from volumeSpec for volume ***-blobfuse-*** err=no volume plugin matched```, this is a known issue.
 Beacuse Azureml extension doesn't support download mode for input data currently.
 Please change to mount mode for your input data to mitigate the issue.

 ### ServiceError: AzureML Kubernetes job failed
 Error message is: